robert-j-webb/stackedit/safe eval.md

 I realize that safe eval is a mistake.
 Please do not include it in your repositories.
 It's better to write a compiler because JavaScript is a language that's impossible to prove as safe.
 Safe Eval is really just, "Hasn't Been Proven Unsafe Yet Eval."

 I'm not removing the essay because I think it still make some good points about including user input that's formulaic.
+I think there are some really interesting use cases where users are allowed to provide inputs that are formulas but most projects shouldn't even consider writing applications that have them due to the security risks that it brings.

 # A Case for Safe Eval
 >“Eval is only one letter away from evil.”